Nadine Dorries will not fail to be an MP since she becomes a columnist for the Daily Mail - ExBulletin

 She said: No, it’s not coming fast enough.

-The problem with some MPs is that they don’t know when to let go and they can go on long after they should.
+The problem with some MPs is that they don’t know when to let go and they can carry on long after they should.

 Just go.
 Parliament is not a retirement home.